logo-footer

 The NSTF Brilliants Programme recognises at least 18 first-year students studying in the science, medicine and engineering fields.
 A young man and woman are chosen from each of the 9 provinces.
 These students must have received top marks in mathematics and physical science in the National Senior Certificate Examinations (grade 12) of the previous year.
 They are identified by the national Department of Basic Education, and selected by the NSTF.

-Pearson High School MBChB (Medicine) Stellenbosch University (SU)
+Soqhayisa Senior Secondary School (SSS) MBChB (Medicine) Stellenbosch University (SU)

 Free State

-Sentraal Secondary School MBChB (Medicine) University of Free State (UFS)
+Voortrekker Secondary School (SS) MBChB (Medicine) University of the Free State (UFS)

 Free State